anguillanneuf/pubsub-emulator-minikube/README.md

 # Use Pub/Sub Emulator in minikube

+**Note: Only one replica is currently supported.
+Experiment with using multiple replicas and mounting a persistent volume found in [`pv-experiment.yaml`](pv-experiment.yaml).**

 1. Follow minikube [documentation] to install and start minikube.
 2. In a terminal, apply minikube configuration to create deployment `gcp-emulator-deployment` and service `pubsub-service`.
    ```sh